ucb-bar/chisel-gui/README.md

 ## Features

 - Automatic saving of state, including selected fields position in a VCD
+- Compress time scale to just ready valid (/RV) fire events or valid /V valid events
+  - Just right click on a /RV or /V signal in selected signals panel
 - Jump to Chisel source file from a signal
 - Manual peek and poke top level IO ports and step the DUT
 - Aggregate Ready/Valid and Valid IO bundles and show with color coded waveform state